 Nio Inc Stock Is Not Tesla Stock

 But Nio is not Tesla.
-Tesla faced basically zero competition at the time of its IPO; almost a decade later, rivals still are catching up to TSLA in plug-in electric vehicles.
+Tesla faced basically zero competition at the time of its IPO; almost a decade later, rivals still playing catch-up with Tesla.
 Nio, meanwhile, faces myriad in-country rivals, including BYD, Geely Automotive, and Beijing Electric Vehicle Co.
 Soon it will be facing off against Tesla itself.
 At the moment, Nio’s market share is less than 1%.

 There’s a second, significant problem with the comparison between NIO stock and Tesla stock.
 Nio doesn’t manufacture its own cars, and in March, it abandoned its plans to do so.
 Its gross margins are barely positive at the moment.